taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 npm install --save-dev deep-freeze
 ~~~~~~~~

-It can be used to freeze the previous state.
+In this case, it can be used to freeze the previous state.

 {title="src/reducers/story.test.js",lang="javascript"}
 ~~~~~~~~